biotech25/indepthPathway/README.md

 ## B.	Basic requirements

-•	The uniConSig and CSEA modules are compiled in an R package “iDepathway” held at https://github.com/wangxlab/iDepathway
+•	The uniConSig and CSEA modules are compiled in an R package “IndepthPathway” held at https://github.com/wangxlab/IndepthPathway

 •	To install the package, first install R from CRAN: https://cran.r-project.org/